The Numbers Don’t Lie: Digital Music Sales Soar!!

 Settlement Shuts Book on Google Copyright Suit

-Google will pay at least $45 million in compensation to authors and publishers and limit access to its book search program to settle a copyright infringement lawsuit over the scanning and uploading of books to its search engine.
-Google's "Print Library" program scans books from the New York Public Library, Harvard University and other colleges to make the texts searchable online.
+A court has decided that Google must pay at least $45 million to publishers and authors while limiting user access to search for books.
+This settles a copyright infringement action complaint that Google scans and uploads books to its popular search engine.
+Google’s “Print Library” program scans publications from Harvard University and other colleges, as well as the New York Public Library, so that texts can be searched online.

-The settlement has also established the Book Rights Registry, which Google will fund with a minimum of $67.5 million.
-A minimum of $45 million will be used to pay authors up to $60 for complete works that have been scanned and uploaded to "Print Library."
-Google will also pay another $34.5 million in administrative expenses and a maximum of $30 million in plaintiffs' attorney fees.
+As part of the settlement, the Book Rights Registry was established, funded by Google with at least $67.5 million.
+A portion of this (at least $45 million) will go towards paying authors up to $60 for their works that have been uploaded to the “Print Library.”
+The search engine will pay an additional $34.5 million in administrative costs and no more than $30 million in legal fees.

-Sergey Brin, Google's co-founder and President of Technology, also praised the agreement, "Google's mission is to organize the world's information and make it universally accessible and useful."
+Google President of Technology and co-founder, Sergey Brin, had high praise for the agreement, saying that “Google’s mission is to organize the world’s information and make it universally accessible and useful.”

 FindLaw, November 5, 2008 (Joe Hylkema)

 Authors Guild Inc. et al. v.
 Google Inc., No. 05-CV-8136 (PDF)

 Tennessee Governor Signs First-Ever Campus Downloading Bill